Sources confirm Ienner among those to be questioned.

-Sony Music Label Group U.S. president/CEO Don Ienner and at least a dozen other Sony BMG executives received subpoenas in recent weeks in New York's ongoing probe into radio promotion activities, sour
+Sony Music Label Group U.S. president/CEO Don Ienner and at least a dozen other Sony BMG executives received subpoenas in recent weeks in New York’s ongoing probe into radio promotion activities, sources confirmed today (May 19).

 These are the latest subpoenas served in the investigation by New York attorney general Eliot Spitzer’s office.
 Ienner is understood to be the highest-ranking executive yet served.